Dadiya-Harsh/sql-tool/README.md

 ## Acknowledgments

-- Developed during an internship at Wappnet.
+- Developed during an internship at Wappnet Systems.
 - Built with guidance from Grok (xAI) for testing and debugging.